arca-consult/node-static/README.md

 ```

 # scratch
-Scratch container with ssl certs, zoneinfo and a /etc/passwd file for user nobody with 65534:65534
+Scratch container with ssl certs, zoneinfo and a /etc/passwd file for user nobody with 65534:65534, base for node-static

 Filesystem:
 ```